More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Two-Loop Vacuum Energy

 To evaluate this, we simply integrate by parts.
 There is no surface term at large $\t q$ (where the approximations used in arriving at (\ref{lonely}) would not be valid) since $h-1=0$ at large $\t q$.
 There is a contribution at $\t q=0$ that comes from

 With the help of this formula, and the fact that $h(0;\neg 0)=0$, the integral over $\t q$, $\bar {\t q}$, $\alpha$, and $\beta$ just gives $2\pi$.

 We still have to integrate the remaining factors $\d^2 a V_D(\t a;a) \,\d^2 b V_D(\t b;b)$ in (\ref{bigzuggle}), and integrate over the bosonic moduli (the $\tau$ parameters) of $\Sigma_\ell$ and $\Sigma_r$.
 Since $\Sigma_\ell$ and $\Sigma_r$ each have genus 1, these integrals\footnote{As $\Sigma_\ell$ and $\SIgma_r$ have genus 1, the $\d^2 a$ and $\d^2 b$ integrals can be factored out using the translation symmetries of $\Sigma_\ell$ and $\Sigma_r$.
 To this end, one might prefer to make the whole derivation starting with a variant of eqn. (\ref{umbro}) expressed in terms of unintegrated vertex operators.
 See for instance section 6.4.4 of \cite{Revisited}.} give two factors of the 1-loop expectation value $\langle V_D\rangle$.
 Restoring also the factor of $g_\st^2$ that was suppressed in eqn. (\ref{zuggle}), the contribution of this calculation to the two-loop vacuum energy is $2\pi g_\st^2\langle V_D\rangle^2$.

-This is the full answer if (and only if) it is the case that in a general heterotic string compactification to four dimensions that has spacetime supersymmetry at tree level, the procedure of \cite{DPh} gives 0 for the two-loop vacuum energy.
+This correction at infinity to the D'Hoker-Phong procedure \cite{DPh} is the full answer since, as shown in \cite{DPhlatest,Wittennew}, in a general heterotic string compactification to four dimensions that has spacetime supersymmetry at tree level, the D'Hoker-Phong procedure gives 0 for the bulk contribution to the two-loop vacuum energy.

+\subsubsection{Other Boundary Corrections?}

-In conclusion, let us emphasize that in (\ref{bigzuggle}), we have made a simplified approximation to the measure on supermoduli space that comes from the worldsheet path integral, considering only the contribution of the vertex operator $V_D$.
+In this derivation, starting in eqn. (\ref{bigzuggle}), we have made a simplified approximation to the measure on supermoduli space that comes from the worldsheet path integral, considering only the contribution of the vertex operator $V_D$.
 The full measure is of course far more complicated.
 We have chosen an integration procedure that agrees with that of \cite{DPh} except very near $\t q=q_\NS=0$, but gives a correction there for the contribution of $V_D$.
 Does this procedure lead to any other corrections?

-\subsubsection{Other Boundary Corrections}

 Consider the propagation between $\Sigma_\ell$ and $\Sigma_r$ of an arbitrary NS sector state represented by a superfield $\O(\t z;\neg z|\theta)$.
 Let $\h \O(\t z;\neg z|\theta)$ be the conjugate superfield.
 Suppose that the bottom component of $\O$ has holomorphic and antiholomorphic conformal dimensions $(L_0,\t L_0)$.
 Then the analog of (\ref{bigzuggle}) for the contribution of this superfield is